Teacher's Guide: Event Objects Notes

 .
 The on

-method works analogously with other browser events, including keypress and keyup.
+method works analogously for other browser events, including keypress and keyup.

-can be called on any jQuery object that references an HTML page element (or a collection of page elements).
-Note that we have to explicitly reference $(document)
+can be called on any jQuery object that references an HTML page element (or collection of page elements).
+Note that we have to explicitly reference $(window)

 The primary benefit to using the on